MSVstudios/NovelGenerator_v1.1/README.md

 ## 🙏 Acknowledgments

-Built with Ollama and Gemma 2:27b
+Built with Ollama and gemma2:27b

 ---
 <div align="center">